 The 3 main drivers of local rankings today are proximity to the location, relevance, and prominence.

-This means, the more a businesses content and GMB information lines up with what the searches intent is, the more likely they are going to show ing the Local Pack.
+This means, the more a business’s content and GMB information lines up with what the search intent is, the more likely they are going to show in the Local Pack.
 Beyond those 3 factors, there are several items which can contribute to improving those factors.

 These are creating local content, building local links, attaining reviews, and being certain to fully optimize all aspects of the Google My Business listing.
 The Local SEO algorithm is different than the traditional Google algo, though it has similarities, notably creating good, relevant content, and attaining links.

 How do you assess what a site needs based on the country or location it’s targeting?